aspiringsecurity/EMTTR/README.md

 # Features

-Just in Time Service: Availability of pharma companies medicine records across differentstakeholder through secure Ethereum, Optimism and Filecoin eco-system tools.
+Just in Time Service: Availability of pharma companies medicine records across differentstakeholder through secure Ethereum, Chainlink, Optimism and Filecoin eco-system tools.

 • Record Management: Quality documentation reduces the issues regarding testing proceduresand standardization.• Research: Enabling the healthcare community by empowering pharma companies & the medical eco-system to do medicine trial testing securely, transparently.

 • Data Security: Efficiently sharing of data (including personal data), privacy concerns andpatient enrollment strategies.

-• Transparency: Improving Data Transparency in Drug Testing Using Ethereum, Optimism Blockchain, Filecoin and IPFS eco-system tools.
+• Transparency: Improving Data Transparency in Drug Testing Using Ethereum, Chainlink Optimism Blockchain, Filecoin and IPFS eco-system tools.

 A greater and more seamless flow of information within a digital drug discovery infrastructure,created by electronic medicine trial and test records as a service (EMTTRs), encompasses andleverages digital progress and can transform the way medicines are developed, tested anddistributed to improve the global health economy and achievement of Sustainable DevelopmentGoals in Healthcare.